The foundations of $(2n,k)$-manifolds: Introduction

-The complexity of the $(2n,k)$-manifold is defined to be the number $d=n-k$.
-There are the other analogous notions of complexity of torus action in algebraic geometry and symplectic geometry.
-The complexity one torus actions is widely known and under some appropriate assumptions these actions are well studied in algebraic geometry and symplectic geometry, ~\cite{T},~\cite{K}.
-In the recent paper~\cite{AA}, inspired by our work~\cite{BT-1},~\cite{BTN}, it is described the approach for solving the problem of the classification of complexity one torus actions in terms of equivariant topology.
-The problem of the torus actions of complexity two or more is still not well understood and, in the literature, it is discussed to be quite difficult.
+The complexity of an $(2n,k)$-manifold is defined to be the number $d=n-k$.
+Our definition of the complexity of an action generalizes the definition of the complexity of an algebraic torus action $(\C ^{*})^{k}$ in algebraic geometry and symplectic geometry.
+The complexity $1$ torus actions, under some appropriate assumptions, are widely studied in algebraic and symplectic geometry (see ~\cite{T, K}).
+In the recent paper~\cite{AA}, inspired by our work~\cite{BT-1, BTN}, the approach is described for solving the classification problem of complexity $1$ torus actions in terms of equivariant topology.
+The problem of the torus actions of complexity $2$ or more is still not well understood and, in the literature, it is considered to be quite difficult.
 Our theory leads to the results in this direction.
+In the papers ~\cite{BT-1, BTN} the orbit spaces $\C P^{5}/T^4$ and $G_{5,2}/T^5$ of the complexity $2$ actions on an $(10, 3)$ and $(12, 4)$-manifolds, respectively are described in detail.